-Campus Pride represents the leading national nonprofit 501(c)(3) organization for student leaders and campus groups working to create a safer college environment for LGBT students.
+Campus Pride represents the leading national nonprofit 501(c)(3) organization for student leaders and campus groups working to create a safer college environment for LGBTQ students.
 The organization is a volunteer-driven network “for” and “by” student leaders.
-The primary objective of Campus Pride is to develop necessary resources, programs and services to support LGBT and ally students on college campuses across the United States.
+The primary objective of Campus Pride is to develop necessary resources, programs and services to support LGBTQ and ally students on college campuses across the United States.

 Founded in the Fall of 2001 and launched a year later in October of 2002, Campus Pride started as an online community and resource clearinghouse under the name Campus PrideNet.
-The original founding partners were M. Chad Wilson, Sarah E. Holmes & Shane L. Windmeyer.
-In 2006, the organization broadened its outreach efforts and restructured as the current educational non-profit organization Campus Pride.
+The original partners were M. Chad Wilson, Sarah E. Holmes & Shane L. Windmeyer.
+In 2006, Windmeyer expanded the organization outreach efforts and became the 501c3 educational non-profit organization known as Campus Pride.
 As part of the restructuring process, the Lambda 10 Project for LGBT Fraternity & Sorority Issues became an educational initiative of Campus Pride.
-The executive director is national LGBT civil rights leader and campus pioneer Shane L. Windmeyer.
+Our founder and current executive director is national LGBTQ civil rights leader and campus pioneer Shane L. Windmeyer.

-Campus Pride serves LGBT and ally student leaders and campus organizations in the areas of leadership development, support programs and services to create safer, more inclusive LGBT-friendly colleges and universities.
-It exists to develop, support and give “voice and action” in building future LGBT and ally student leaders.
+Campus Pride serves LGBTQ and ally student leaders and campus organizations in the areas of leadership development, support programs and services to create safer, more inclusive LGBTQ-friendly colleges and universities.
+It exists to develop, support and give “voice and action” in building future LGBTQ and ally student leaders.

-Campus Pride envisions campuses and a society free of anti-LGBT prejudice, bigotry and hate.
+Campus Pride envisions campuses and a society free of anti-LGBTQ prejudice, bigotry and hate.
 It works to develop student leaders, campus networks, and future actions to create such positive change.

-- Giving students a voice and action in leadership.
+- Youth Voice & Action: Giving students a voice and action in leadership.

-- Empowering student leaders for positive change in society.
+- Empowerment: Empowering student leaders for positive change in society.

-- Building stronger LGBT and ally communities on college campuses.
+- Positive Change: Building stronger LGBTQ and ally communities on college campuses.